 Compared to the dreamlike fantasies of Federico Fellini or the modernistic ennui of Michelangelo Antonioni, his esoteric blend of poetry and politics, myth and history, passion and ideology, is harder to define yet equally impossible to ignore.

-Pasolini chose not to resolves his insecurities but rather to embrace their incongruity.
+Pasolini chose not to resolve his insecurities but rather to embrace their incongruity.
 He was part Catholic, part atheist and avowed Marxist ideologue; an openly (but sometimes self-hating) gay man who looked to traditional Italian values for inspiration and comfort; a defiant leftist who once in the late 60s spoke out against left-wing student protests (instead sympathising with the ‘real’ working-class police).
 It’s no surprise that he is remembered as one of the most distinctive and innovative Italian postwar filmmakers.

 Before approaching film in his 40s, Pasolini had been a poet, novelist, journalist, painter, playwright, actor, and one of the most dissenting public voices in Italian politics and culture.
 He captured Italians at a crucial juncture in their cultural history.
 The ‘economic miracle’ of the 50s and 60s was rapidly replacing a rural economy with consumer capitalism, and represented what he saw as moral corruption masquerading as freedom.